-Peter Körner, born in Warendorf, Germany in 1974, started trombone lessons at the age of 16.
+Peter Körner (Bursa, Turkey) was born in Warendorf, Germany in 1974 and started trombone lessons at the age of 16.
 By age 18, under the tutelage of Oliver Siefert of the Frankfurt RSO, he began his studies in Weimar and later in Munich.

 His professors Armin Bachmann and Wolfram Arndt and their respective schools have deeply imprinted themselves upon his playing.
 Also, other teachers over the years have impacted his playing: Branimir Slokar from Freiburg, Michael Mulcahy from Chicago and Tobias Füller of Düsseldorf.
 He has been able to incorporate their differing styles into his everyday playing.